purplesandbox/TomeRaider/README.md

 In order to run the programme you will need to have the following installed and up to date:

-pip install flask
+- pip install flask

-pip install tabulate
+- pip install tabulate

-pip install requests
+- pip install requests

-pip install jsonify
+- pip install jsonify

-pip install mysql.connector
+- pip install mysql.connector

-pip install unittest.mock
+- pip install unittest.mock

-to install the minimal requirements run in your terminal or preferred IDE our `requirements.txt` file
+Install the minimal requirments

 *If you are running a Python version >=3.3 you can delete pip install unittest.mock as it is included in the standard library.*